Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

-The Detroit Lions (0-4) are 7.5-point underdogs as they try to halt their four-game losing streak in a matchup with the Minnesota Vikings (1-3) on Sunday, October 10, 2021 at U.S. Bank Stadium.
-The over/under is set at 49 for the outing.
+Oddsmakers expect the Detroit Lions (0-4) to see their four-game losing streak continue, as they are 9-point underdogs in a matchup against the Minnesota Vikings (1-3) on Sunday, October 10, 2021 at U.S. Bank Stadium.
+An over/under of 49 is set in the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.